dotbitHQ/did-contracts/docs/zh-hans/数据结构/Cell-结构协议.md

 ```
 table ConfigCellIncome {
-    // The basic capacity IncomeCell required, it is bigger than or equal to IncomeCell occupied capacity.
+    // The required basic capacity for an IncomeCell, which must be greater than or equal to the occupied capacity of the IncomeCell.
     basic_capacity: Uint64,
-    // The maximum records one IncomeCell can hold.
+    // The maximum number of records an IncomeCell can hold.
     max_records: Uint32,
+    // The minimum capacity required to determine if a record should be transferred.
+    min_transfer_capacity: Uint64,
 }
 ```

-- basic_capacity ，IncomeCell 的存储空间，可能比 cell 占用的存储更大；
-- max_records ，单个 IncomeCell 的最大存储账目记录数，当记录数超出此上限时应该拆分多个 IncomeCell 存储账目记录；

 #### ConfigCellMain